 Reliable performance measures are needed to design appropriate contracts and improve productivity.

-Performance measures are increasingly available for low- and high-skilled jobs, as well as for jobs in the private and public sectors.
+Automatization creates an increasing number of performance metrics across low- and high-skilled jobs, as well as for jobs in the private and public sectors.

 There is no universal definition of worker productivity; measures of worker productivity typically depend on the setting in which they are collected.